 2. High Incidence Of Cancer

 High iron intake can also increase the risk of cancers like colorectal, colon, and liver cancer.
-A Cancer Epidemiology, Biomarkers, and Prevention study found a connection between iron and an increased susceptibility to colorectal cancer (15).
+A Cancer Epidemiology, Biomarkers, and Prevention study found a connection between iron and an increased susceptibility to colorectal cancer.
+Therefore, you should monitor your iron levels for cancer prevention (15).

 3. Occurrence Of Gastrointestinal Problems

 Doctors world over recommend iron supplementation to people suffering from iron deficiency.
-These supplements may, however, cause gastrointestinal problems such as nausea, diarrhea, constipation, and dark stools (http://www.mayoclinic.org/drugs-supplements/iron-supplement-oral-route-parenteral-route/side-effects/drg-20070148).
+These supplements may, however, cause gastrointestinal problems such as nausea, diarrhea, constipation, and dark stools.
 Check with your doctor on ways to minimize these symptoms.

 4. High Risk Of Neurodegenerative Diseases

 Though iron is important for improved brain function, an accumulation of excess iron can make your brain prone to increased oxidative damage.
-It can, thus, contribute to the risk of neurodegenerative disorders like Alzheimer’s and Parkinson’s disease in the elderly (16).
+It can, thus, contribute to the risk of neurodegenerative disorders like Alzheimer’si Xa neurologic condition that progressively worsens, shrinks the brain, and kills brain cells, leading to confusion and memory loss. and Parkinson’s diseasei XA condition marked by tremors and stiffness that worsens with time and affects the neurological system and the body. in the elderly (16).

 5. Susceptibility To Type-2 Diabetes